 In a small gallery, the Dallas Museum of Art has put up 15 bold, colorful prints made by master artist Jacob Lawrence (1917-2000).
-On loan from collector Curtis E. Ransom, Jacob Lawrence: The Life of Toussaint L’Ouverture displays the artist’s signature use of historic narrative and dramatic colors.
-There are also dense layers of art and political history here — not simply because the prints come from one of Lawrence’s noteworthy, biographical series about heroic African-Americans and abolitionists, including John Brown and Frederick Douglass.
+On loan from collector Curtis E. Ransom, Jacob Lawrence: The Life of Toussaint L’Ouverture displays the artist’s signature use of historic narrative and bold colors.
+There are also dense layers of art and political history here — not simply because the prints come from one of Lawrence’s noteworthy, biographical series about heroic African-Americans, including Frederick Douglass.

 Toussaint L’Ouverture was a leader of the only successful slave revolt in the Western hemisphere.
-Inspired by the American and French revolutions, L’Ouverture, born a slave in Haiti, was instrumental in defeating French, Spanish and English forces, abolishing slavery and establishing a constitutional government.
+Inspired by the American and French revolutions, L’Ouverture, born a slave in Haiti, was instrumental in defeating French, Spanish and English forces.
+He abolished slavery and established a constitutional government.
 He was eventually trapped by Napoleon’s forces and died in prison in 1802, although Haiti became fully independent the next year.

 A pity we couldn’t see at least one of the originals to make such a comparison.
 This isn’t to knock what’s on display — it’s the first exhibition of Lawrence’s works at the DMA in nearly 25 years.
 As collector Curtis Ransom himself noted, there are only two other complete sets of these 15 prints.
 And they’re a handsome set; they pack a lot of vivid impact into a little space.

-Obviously, a painting reveals more in the way of brushstroke and gesture than a silkscreen print; it’s more “personal.”
+Obviously, a painting reveals more of an artist than a silkscreen print; his brushstroke and gestures make it more “personal.”
 The later series of prints, in effect, extends Lawrence’s lifelong impulse toward bright, flat shapes.
-It makes very evident the influence of Matisse on what Lawrence called his “dynamic cubisim.”
+It makes very evident the influence of Matisse and his cut-out collages on what Lawrence called his “dynamic cubism.”

-But more significantly: A young African-American male’s responses to Toussaint’s revolutionary, anti-colonial example — encountered during the ’30s, one of the peaks of economic and political unrest in the 20th century — are probably different from a much older man’s.
-This would be especially true, given that Lawrence lived through the ’60s, an era that saw major civil rights advances — as well as race riots, the flameout of the Black Panthers’ dreams of violent revolt and the assassinations of Malcolm X and Martin Luther King.
+But more significantly: As a young African-American male, Lawrence responded exuberantly to Toussaint’s anti-European colonialism but also his French-Revolutionary ardor — and this was during the ’30s, one of the peaks of economic and political unrest in the 20th century.
+Surely, that response would be different from that of a much older man.
+The older Lawrence may look back with fond nostalgia toward his youthful idealism.
+But that look would also be informed by his having lived through the ’60s, an era that saw major civil rights advances — as well as race riots, the flameout of the Black Panthers’ dreams of revolution and the assassinations of Malcolm X and Martin Luther King.
 (Paul Karlstrom suggests this possible change in attitude in passing in his essay in Over the Line: The Art and Life of Jacob Lawrence.)

-For instance: Lawrence’s style has always been both robust and reserved.
-One of the notable features of his original interpretation of L’Ouverture is that it doesn’t partake of social realism or overt ideological worship, both extremely powerful forces in the ’30s.
+For instance: Lawrence’s style was often both robust and reserved, vigorous yet almost geometric.
+One of the notable features of his original interpretation of L’Ouverture is that it doesn’t partake of social realism or overt ideological worship, both of which were extremely powerful forces in the ’30s.
 Yes, the overall treatment is sympathetic.
-Consider the martyr-like natives in the work, To Preserve Their Freedom, one of whom echoes the famous outstretched arms of Goya’s The Third of May.
+Consider the martyr-like native figures in the work, To Preserve Their Freedom, one of whom echoes the famous, helpless, outstretched arms of Goya’s The Third of May.

-But L’Ouverture himself is kept at a distance, given little emotional detail.
+But L’Ouverture himself is kept at a distance, an idol given little emotional detail.
 The only direct portrait of him (top) is ambiguous, hardly the rousing icon of liberation one might expect.
-He looks appropriately proud but edging into pouty contempt.
-While military finery was the style of the period — as was male dandyism — knowing that L’Ouverture designed his own uniform makes one wonder about Lawrence’s choices.
-Is this the hard-won peacocking of a man who forged his own sense of identity, his own country, his own army and government?
+He looks appropriately proud but he’s kept in shadow, a face edging into pouty contempt.
+While military finery in the 18th century was all the fashion — as was male dandyism — knowing that L’Ouverture designed his own uniform makes one wonder about Lawrence’s choices here.
+Is this the hard-won peacocking of a former slave who forged his own heroic identity, his own country, his own army and government?
 Or is it the despotic self-assertion of a general who declared himself governor-for-life?

 Or compare Lawrence’s work, The March, with that of the World War I British painter, C. R. W. Nevinson, Soldiers Returning to the Front :